Cbsoftware/PressureNet-SDK/README.md

 Communication
 --------------------

-Communication between an app and the CbService is done by binding to the Service and passing Messages.
-For full documentation, please see the docs/ folder, which contains a full description of available communication messages as well as Javadoc.
+Communication between your app and the CbService is done by binding to the Service and passing Messages.
+For full documentation, please see Documentation.md and the docs/ folder, which contain descriptions of available communication messages as well as Javadoc comments.

 About
 --------

 This SDK is developed by [Cumulonimbus](http://cumulonimbus.ca) as part of the pressureNET project.
 Our primary goal is to improve short-term, local weather forecasting by dramatically increasing the data inputs available to weather models.
+We built this SDK so you can help this effort by contributing data!
+Please email us with any questions: software@cumulonimbus.ca